• Skip to primary navigation

 Labeled ingredients needed to make reese's peanut butter chip cookies laid out on a table.

-• 1 egg: Use 1 large, room temperature egg.
+• Use 1 large, room temperature egg.

 Please see complete recipe below for full list of ingredients and their measurements.